Rachel Maddow: In popular culture

 Tracey Ullman played Maddow in her Showtime comedy series Tracey Ullman's State of the Union.
 Maddow invited Ullman on her show and interviewed her in January 2010.

 Abby Elliott and Melissa Villasenor have both played Maddow in sketches on Saturday Night Live.

 Maddow appeared as a character on the November 3, 2013 episode of The Simpsons, "Four Regrettings and a Funeral".

 Maddow appeared at the start of "Trump: The Rusical" on RuPaul's Drag Race season 11 as the star of a mini-challenge where the contestants had to dress up as Maddow and read from a teleprompter.

 Maddow is the voice of Vesper Fairchild in the television series Batwoman.
+In March 2010 she wrote the introduction to the Batwoman: Elegy trade paperback, in which she noted her appreciation for the work of writer Greg Rucka.
 She appeared as herself on the Netflix series House of Cards.